graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

 <!-- LIBRARY_DOCBLOCK_END -->

-The following options and not part of PostGraphile core, but are available from the Supporter and/or Pro plugins - see [Go Pro!](/postgraphile/pricing/) for more information.
+The following options are not part of PostGraphile core, but are available from the Supporter and/or Pro plugins - see [Go Pro!](/postgraphile/pricing/) for more information.

 * **`options`**:
   * `simpleSubscriptions`: [SUPPORTER] ⚡️[experimental] set this to `true` to add simple subscription support